 Now that you’ve started some initial research, you’re ready to start planning your SEO content strategy.
 Create two to four topics that all relate to each other but aren’t too similar.
 The topics ideally need to play off each other in a sort of sequential way.
 For example, if you’re selling fishing poles and tackle, you’ll want to write about the best kind of poles, then write about the best kind of reels, and next the best types of lures — then, link them all together.
 This SEO content tactic is known as building a “content topic cluster” or a “hub and spoke” model where you link all your blog topics together.
 This builds authority on the topic and keeps people interested by taking them naturally through the steps of the buying process.

+Having a content topic cluster is key when following international SEO best practices.
 To build your content topic cluster, pick a theme to focus on.
 Keeping the focus of your content cluster will help with planning and the topics will start to naturally come into view.
 If you have some topics in mind already, you’ll want to do some keyword research.